aroesler-privat/historical-project_address/doc/INSTALL-win31.md

 ## Recommended way: Use DOSbox-X
 [DOSBox-X](https://dosbox-x.com/) is a DOS emulator being available for Linux, Windows and macOS.
 There are many manuals on how to install Windows 3.1x in DOSbox-X. This paragraph quickly summarizes my experience.
 I followed the [DOSbox-X Wiki](https://dosbox-x.com/wiki/Guide:Installing-Windows-3.1x):
 - In all versions but the Snap-version I had troubles in Ubuntu when moving the DOSbox-X window on my second monitor.
 That's the main reason why I went with the [Snap-Version](https://snapcraft.io/dosbox-x).
 - There seems to be no real cool way of storing the config file.
-I has to be copied (not just linked!) into the folder `~/snap/dosbox-x/current/.config/dosbox-x/`.
+It has to be copied (not just linked!) into the folder `~/snap/dosbox-x/current/.config/dosbox-x/`.
 I created a config named `win31.conf` as shown below.
 - As I am German I preferred a German keyboard and had to call `KEYB DE` from the command line.
 - To install Windows I copied all installation files into one folder and mounted it as drive D: `MOUNT D <path to installation files>`.
 As an installation target is required as well I created an empty directory and mounted this as drive C: `MOUNT C <path to directory>`.
 - I used the [S3 Trio64](https://vogonsdrivers.com/getfile.php?fileid=275&menustate=0) graphic card, as it was named as the default selection.